 This review is critical to the way Road Works are carried out in Scotland moving forward

-This group is responsible for devising and implementing a strategy to support the Welsh Street Works Industry in delivering world class service for our communities.
+This group is responsible for devising and implementing a strategy to support the Welsh Street Works Industry over the next 5 years.

 This group represents the interests of the industry to ensure that the Street Manager continues to develop in line with the needs of the user